sashinpivotal/dsa-java-review-doc/README.md

 ### Quiz

 - Can a sub-class access private fields or methods of a parent class?
-- What fields does an *HourlyEmployee* object have?
 - Is the following code going to work?
   If no, can compiler detect the problem?